 Some offices are already wired for analogue telephones at each workstation.
 If you are wiring a brand new office and you are already putting computers at each desk, IP phones can save you the money and headaches of putting in two separate sets of wires.

 IP systems are, by their nature, more complex than a digital platform, which is not necessarily a disadvantage.
 Rest assured, selecting an IP phone deployment requires a more diligent and advanced support system to efficiently monitor the system performance (IP phone deployment requires a comprehensive technical understanding of both internal network administration as well as on-going awareness of utilisation).
-Also, IP phone requires more energy than a comparative digital phone deployment.
-As such, it provides a greater flexibility for deployment based on the availability or limitations of single line or dual line cabling infrastructure.
+Also, the IP phone requires more energy than a comparative digital phone deployment.
+As such, it provides greater flexibility for deployment based on the availability or limitations of a single line or dual-line cabling infrastructure.

-On a final note, there are many choices for a great performing phone system in today’s marketplace.
-If you don’t know which will suit your business, you are always welcome to contact us and IT Solution will be happy to let you know how it’s going.
+On a final note, there are many choices for IT professionals for businesses that can work with phone systems in today’s marketplace.
+If you don’t know which business phone system provider to suit your business, you are always welcome to contact us and IT Solution will be happy to let you know how it’s going.